-While you're looking at a heatmap, you can still apply filters to cut your data even further.
-For example, after group by department, if you want to see how women in each of your departments feel, you could filter on Gender = Female in the filter bar.
+While you're looking at a heatmap, you can apply filters to cut your data even further.
+For example, after group by department, if you want to see how women in each of your departments feel, add an overall filter for Gender: Female in the filter bar.
 The heatmap then shows just responses to the questions from women across each department.

-One thing to note is that you cannot filter on the field that you are currently comparing on.
-For example, if you are comparing across departments, you then cannot apply a department = Engineering filter.
+Note: You cannot filter on the field that you are currently comparing.
+For example, if you are comparing across departments, you then cannot apply a Department: Engineering filter.

-The Show drop down allows you to show the Actual score for a group.
+The Show drop-down allows you to view the Actual score for a group.
 This score is the true score for each grouping based on the filters selected.